Movile (company): History

 In 1998, Fabricio Bloisi founded a startup that would later become Brazil's Movile.

 In its early stage, Movile focused on innovating and exploring advanced technologies, mobile devices, text messages using the Short Message Service (SMS) standard and the first chat through SMS.
 In the beginning, the company to enabled ringtone commerce in Brazil, as well as the development of the country's first Wireless Application Protocol (WAP) search portal.
 Movile was also the first company in Latin America to send images through the Multimedia Messaging Service (MMS) standard.

 In 2007, Bloisi focused on expansion.
 In 2008, and Movile built itself into the largest company in the Latin American mobile commerce industry through merges and acquisitions with companies like Yavox and Cyclelogic establishing a presence in over ten countries with offices in Argentina, Peru, Colombia and Mexico.

 In 2012, the team started operations in Silicon Valley.

-The team started investing in new startups in the Brazilian market, and also started to develop mobile apps for Google Play and Apple App Store resulting in the creation of PlayKids, and also became the main shareholder of iFood, a food delivery service in Latin America.

-Currentlycompany has over 1,500 employees in its offices in Brazil.
-Movile's personal management initiative, Jeito Moviliano, was launched in 2011.

 Timeline

-1998-2010: Early Years
+1998–2010: early years

 Movile was originally named Intraweb and was founded in 1998 by two former Universidade Estadual de Campinas (Unicamp) students, Fabricio Bloisi & Eduardo Henrique, in the city of Campinas.
 The start-up Intraweb was organized through the University's corporate incubator.
 The initial purpose was to create corporate Intranets.

 In 2001, Intraweb was absorbed by the GoWap website, the first company to receive a capital contribution by Rio Bravo Investimentos.
 This was the birth of GoWapCorp, a company in the field of corporate market data solutions by mean of cell phones.

 In 2002, GoWapCorp was the subject of a capital outlay by 'Rio Bravo' and changed its name to Compera.

 During 2003 and 2004, the company changed its business model, shifting from software to service provision.
 Focus was transferred from the corporate market to concessionaires and end customers, with services such as cell phone video, games and music.

 In 2007, Compera merged with nTime, a cell phone service company in Rio de Janeiro, creating ComperanTime.
 In that same year, the mobile marketing company Movile was acquired.

 In 2008, MIH Holdings, from the Naspers South African media group, acquired the interest held by Rio Bravo in ComperanTime. and became the company's minority shareholder.

 In 2009, ComperanTime announced its merger with Yavox.
 Following these discussions, Yavox became ComperanTime's wholly owned subsidiary, but both companies and their respective trade marks were to go on existing separately for several months more.